carpetxie/carpetxie/README.md

 > [!IMPORTANT]
 > Hi, I'm **Jeffrey** (carpetxie)!
 >
 > I'm an undergrad at **Dartmouth College** (Math + CS + Philosophy) interested in the space between **machine learning**, **human-centered AI**, and **applied systems**.
+>
+> I spent this past summer automating underwriting at Adaptional (YC S25).
+I've since returned to school and write conduct research / write blogs for Adaptional.
-> I enjoy working on problems where the bottleneck lean closer to creative ideation than execution.
+>I enjoy working on problems where the bottleneck lean closer to creative ideation than execution.
 This is a mix of research and engineering: training and steering models, building data/ML pipelines, and shipping full-stack features that people actually use.
 >
 > This page is a quick snapshot of what I do and what I enjoy building.
 I keep more details and links on [jxie.me](https://jxie.me).